matusbucher/MED-decomposition/README.md

 You can (but don't need to) install **cryptominsat** library from [here](https://github.com/msoos/cryptominisat) for significantly better performance and it is strongly recommended.
 Preferred are realeses 5.11.21+, but some older realeses should also work (follow build and install instructions provided at their github repository).

-Then to build the project with installed cryptominisat library, simply issue:
+Then to build the project with installed cryptominisat library, go to root directory of the repository and simply issue:

 ```
 make